top of page

 Around you, a grassy meadow filled with flowers stretches out, dotted with imposing granite rocks.
 A few semi-wild sheep and horses greet you; they are the only inhabitants of this place surrounded by beautiful mountains.
 You are in Hvalsø, in the heart of the fertile lands in Greenland’s south.
 During the 10th century, this site was colonised by the Vikings, who established a large community here.

-Day 7 Narsaq Fjord
+Day 7 Igaliku

-Day 8 Ivigtut
+Day 8 Ikka Fjord

 Day 9 Nuuk